zwldarren/LiteOCR/README.md

 An OCR tool that uses large language models to convert screenshot text into Markdown format and copies it to the clipboard.

+> **Note**: The project is still in the early stages of development.
+The current version is a prototype and may have bugs.
+Please report any issues you encounter.

 ## ✨ Features

 - **Quick Screenshot**: Use the hotkey (Ctrl+Alt+S) to quickly capture a screen area.